Vivswan/FoundationFill/readme.md

 1. **Create Templates**: Open the extension popup and create templates with system prompts and user prompts
 2. **Use Templates**: Right-click on any text field while browsing and select your template from the context menu
+3. **Organize Templates**: Reorder templates by dragging and dropping using the handle icon (default template always stays at the top)
-3. **Domain-Specific Templates**: Set templates to only appear on specific websites
+4. **Domain-Specific Templates**: Set templates to only appear on specific websites
-4. **Generate Text**: Configure API settings to use an LLM for generating content based on your templates
+5. **Generate Text**: Configure API settings to use an LLM for generating content based on your templates
-5. **Use Template Variables**: Add variables like `{{name:John}}` in your templates and you'll be prompted to provide values when using the template
+6. **Use Template Variables**: Add variables like `{{name:John}}` in your templates and you'll be prompted to provide values when using the template

 ## Project Structure